top of page

 Matthias was a disciple of Jesus from the beginning.

-The disciples chose him to replace Judas by taking a lot.
+The disciples chose Phillip to replace Judas by casting lots.